 BIOLOGICAL SAMPLING - A limited suite of biological sampling equipment can be provided on board Roger Revelle.
 This includes an Isaacs-Kidd midwater trawl (10' mouth), a 1 m plankton net, a 1 m neuston net, a 10' Otter trawl, and assorted dip nets.
 Contact the resident technicians regarding this equipment.

-During normal operations at sea, members of the Shipboard Computer Group on R/V Roger Revelleperform maintenance, repair and calibration on the installed SUN and PC computer systems and the peripheral equipment attached to the computers.
-The various terminals, displays and plotters are scattered in several work areas over at least three labs and on the bridge.
+During normal operations at sea, members of Computing Resources on R/V Roger Revelle perform maintenance, repair, and calibration on the installed computer systems and the peripheral equipment attached to the computers.
+The various terminals, displays, and plotters are scattered in several work areas over at least three labs and on the bridge.
 They also perform the same functions on all scientific electronics and instrumentation interfaced to the computer systems.
-This includes such items as the magnetometer, CTD, gyrocompass, meteorological sensors, doppler speed log, satellite navigation receivers, XBT, 3.5 kHz and 12 kHz echosounding systems, SEA BEAM 2112 and RDI Acoustic Doppler Current Profiler.
+This includes such items as the magnetometer, CTD, gyrocompass, meteorological sensors, satellite navigation receivers, XBT, 3.5 kHz and 12 kHz echosounder systems, EM122 multibeam, and HDSS and RDI Acoustic Doppler Current Profiler.

 Other tasks performed at sea are the setup of leg-specific hardware and software applications and the continuing work on development, improvement, and expansion of the hardware and software systems.
-Members of the Shipboard Computer Group also monitor data collection systems to verify accuracy of data, display data in real time, instruct the scientific party and ship's crew in the use of computer-generated navigational aids and in the use of the computer itself.
-They develop and maintain display systems on CRT and hard copy devices for the various data streams, archive disk data files to magnetic tapes and make them available to appropriate members of the scientific party and for return to San Diego for further data processing and storage.
+Members of Computing Resources also monitor data collection systems to verify accuracy of data, display data in real time, instruct the scientific party and ship's crew in the use of computer-generated navigational aids, and in the use of the computer itself.
+They develop and maintain display systems on LCD, and hard copy devices for the various data streams, archive data files to USB disk drives and make them available to appropriate members of the scientific party, and for return to San Diego for further data processing and storage.
 On transit legs, this group has the sole responsibility for acquiring and archiving underway scientific data.
-This includes all the usual navigation, magnetometer, and SEA BEAM data.
+This includes all the usual navigation, magnetometer, meteorological, bathymetry, currents, and sub-bottom echosounder data.
+(See also COMPUTER S, Section 4.)

 Shipboard Geophysical Group (SGG)